ibm-apiconnect/pot/docs/pages/labs/acct_setup/acct_setup_enable_apic.md

     ![](./images/acct_setup/apic-service.png)

 1. You can read through some of the details about the service.
-Select the **Essentials** pricing plan and click on the `Create` button.
+Select the **Lite** pricing plan and click on the `Create` button.

 1. Once the API Connect service is attached to your account, you will be automatically launched into the API Drafts screen.